 - pigging is widely employed for pipeline inspection purposes such as wall thickness measurement and detection of spanning and burial.

 - Pigging is also run for coating the inside surface of the pipeline with inhibitors and providing pressure resistance during other pipeline maintenance operations.

 In recent times, Smart PIG is used to travel through a pipeline which gathers important pipeline data like the presence and location of corrosion or other irregularities on the inner walls of the pipe.
 That’s why the pipeline pigging using smart pigs are often termed as Intelligent Pigging.

 What is a PIG Launcher?

 A Pig Launcher is a device, generally, a Y-shaped funnel section of a pipeline system from where the PIG is launched.
 It is basically a pressurized container that can be opened to insert the PIG.
-Refer to Fig. 8, Fig 9, and Fig. 11 for having a clear idea of what a Pig Launcher looks like.
+Refer to Fig. 8, Fig 9, and Fig. 11 for a clear idea of what a Pig Launcher looks like.

 What is a PIG Receiver?

 A pig receiver is a container or device to receive a pipeline pig out of the pipeline without interrupting the flow.
 This forms a part of the pipeline pigging system.
-Both pig launcher and receiver are known as pig trap assemblies.
+Both pig launchers and receivers are known as pig trap assemblies.

-Both Pig launcher and receiver constitute of the following components:
+Both Pig launcher and receiver constitute the following components:

 - Major barrel